 7. Constructional and grammatical profiles combined

 In this section, we combine the constructional profiles discussed in the two previous sections with grammatical profiles.
-We suggest that this facilitates creating strategic input for L2 learners, since certain classes of construction are used frequently in particular grammatical forms.
+We suggest that this facilitates creating strategic input for L2 learners, since certain classes of constructions are used frequently in particular grammatical forms.

 The situation is summarized in Table 6.
 The rows distinguish between six groups of inflected forms: present tense, imperative, past tense, infinitive, participle and gerund.
 The columns represent six classes of constructions.
 The label “Directional” covers constructions where unidirectional verbs are used about physical movement.
-“Multidirectional”, “round trip” and “capacity” refer to the constructions discussed in section 6, while “generalized” and “metaphorical” describe the constructions explored in section 5.
+“Multidirectional”, “round trip” and “capacity” refer to the constructions discussed for non-directional verbs in section 6, while “generalized” and “metaphorical” describe the constructions explored in section 5.